 Niederreiter scores twice as Hurricanes beat Oilers 3-1

 RALEIGH, N.C.
-(AP) — Nino Niederreiter scored two goals, Curtis McElhinney stopped the final 40 shots he faced, and the Carolina Hurricanes beat the Edmonton Oilers 3-1 on Friday night.
+(AP) — Nino Niederreiter scored two goals for Carolina, and Curtis McElhinney stopped the final 40 shots he faced.

 Lucas Wallmark also scored and Sebastian Aho had two assists for the Hurricanes, who have won 15 of 21 since Dec.
 31 for the best record in the NHL in that span.
 Carolina moved a point behind idle Pittsburgh for the final wild-card playoff spot in the East.